jikamens/jik-backup-utilities/README.md

 encrypted file paths but could easily be adjusted to work for backups with plaintext file paths.

+### `rclone-encrypted-cleanup`: Permanently purge files from backup

+This script can be used to purge specific files, or all files underneath a specific directory, from a remote backup.
+It's useful if you've discovered that something huge was backed up that shouldn't have been and you don't want to keep paying to store the deleted file until `backblaze-prune-backups` gets around to pruning it.

+By default the script only cleans up the deleted versions of files, but you can specify `--purge` to tell it to purge undeleted versions as well.

+As above, this is designed to work with encrypted file paths etc.

 ## A note about offline backups

 Off-site backups are not the same as _offline_ backups.